davedoesdev/webauthn4js/README.md

 });
 ```

-Here we configure Fastify to serve over HTTPS the
+Here we configure Fastify to serve over HTTPS the [Web
-[index.html](#Web%20page) users will use to interact with their
+page](#index.html) users will use to interact with their authenticators.
-authenticators.

 ``` javascript
 const webAuthn = await makeWebAuthn({